 The remote product development team would create a roadmap with the stories, themes, epics, features, and timelines, and other important things.
 It could have the planned, in-progress, and completed section along with work assigned for each member in different colors to stay clear.
 Reference image

 The next step taken by any remote product development team is to select the best technology.
 With so many new technologies, frameworks, and versions of existing technologies rolling out each day, it might be overwhelming for you to find which one would be right for the kind of product you have in mind.
 There are different things that the team assesses to find the right technology.

 They go through the product requirements, features, and implementations that might be needed

 Instead of exhausting your entire budget and resources on a product without affirmation from the customers, you can get product-market validation from a prototype.
 An MVP or minimum viable product is the bare mining of your product with the core features that are required for it to tell your business model.
 Many startups like Uber, Airbnb, Spotify, Facebook, etc., get their MVP developed first and these rise to become market dominants.

-With an MVP, you get to launch a product faster with much less of the budget and test it on the early adopters.
+With an MVP or product prototype, you get to launch a product faster with much less of the budget and test it on the early adopters.
 As per their insights and feedback, you can implement newer changes as you scale or pivot your business model to suit the market requirements better.
 It lets you experiment better with the product and move on with a product that has market validation.